Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 Metric: “Supervision completion 96%; observation sampling confirms accessible formats used in 9/10 reviews.”

-• Weekly: RM reviews involvement notes, late summaries, open actions.
+• Weekly: RM reviews involvement notes, late summaries, open actions, and emerging conflicts.

-• Monthly (NI-chaired): dashboard (participation, timeliness, experience, enablement); two case samples.
+• Monthly (NI-chaired): dashboard (participation, timeliness, experience, enablement); two case samples and learning actions tracked to closure.

-• Quarterly: re-audit of consent/capacity records; advocate referral timeliness; disagreement log closures.
+• Quarterly: re-audit of consent/capacity records; advocate referral timeliness; disagreement log closures and recurrence themes.

 📣 Families & Advocates: What “Good” Feels Like